Fourth of July in Washington includes fireworks, military flyovers and protests

 - Parkway Drive from Rock Creek Parkway to Lincoln Memorial Circle

-- Henry Bacon Drive NW from Constitution Avenue to Lincoln Memorial Circle, NW
+- Henry Bacon Drive NW from Constitution Avenue to Lincoln Memorial Circle NW

 - Daniel Chester French Drive SW

-- Lincoln Memorial Circle and all approaches and ramps into and out of Lincoln Memorial Circle, including Henry Bacon Drive N, Daniel Chester French Drive SW, 23rd Street NW and 23rd Street SW
+- Lincoln Memorial Circle and all approaches and ramps into and out of Lincoln Memorial Circle, including Henry Bacon Drive NW, Daniel Chester French Drive SW, 23rd Street NW and 23rd Street SW

 - Ramp from Theodore Roosevelt Memorial Bridge to Constitution Avenue NW and Independence Avenue SW and Ohio Drive SW; all inbound traffic from the bridge will be directed to the E Street Expressway